fossas/fossa-cli/docs/walkthroughs/what-data-gets-uploaded.md

 ## Dependency list

-A typical analysis that happens when you run `fossa analyze` only uploads the dependency list to the server for analysis.
+When you run `fossa analyze`, we find the dependencies used by your project and then upload the list of dependencies to FOSSA's servers for analysis.

 You can see what we will upload for your specific project by running `fossa analyze --output`.

 As an example, we ran `fossa analyze --output` on https://github.com/bohnman/squiggly.
-You can [download the results](../assets/fossa-analyze-output.json).
+You can [view the results here](../assets/fossa-analyze-output.json).

 ## Vendored Dependencies